Doug Coleman: Political Positions

 Doug Coleman is a moderate Republican.
 The American Conservative Union gives him a lifetime 76% score and the Arizona chapter of the fiscally conservative Americans for Prosperity gave him a 52% rating.
 Coleman voted in favor of the state's Medicaid expansion.
 On social issues, he has mixed positions and ratings.
 Planned Parenthood, which is pro-choice on the issue of abortion, has given him a rating of 20% while the socially conservative Center for Arizona Policy gave him an 80% rating; NARAL Pro-Choice America gave him a 0% rating.
 On immigration, he voted against requiring stricter sentencing requirements for undocumented immigrants, but he did vote to establish a virtual border.
 He supports gun ownership rights and has voted to loosen gun restrictions.
-He had a 7% from the National Rifle Association in 2012, but then received a 93% rating from the NRA.
+He had a 7% from the NRA Political Victory Fund in 2012, but received a higher "B+" grade and endorsement in 2014, and an "A" rating in 2016.

 Personal life

-Coleman and his wife Roxanne have been married for 42 years.
-They have 6 daughters, 3 sons-in-law, and 19 grandchildren.
+Coleman and his wife Roxanne have been married for 44 years.
+They have 6 daughters, 3 sons-in-law, and 20 grandchildren.
 He has also served in multiple volunteer positions for a local council of the Boy Scouts of America.
 Coleman is a member of the Church of Jesus Christ of Latter-day Saints.